Convert MD to PPTX

 Markdown

 Lightweight markup language created by John Gruber in 2004 for plain text formatting.
-Supports headers (#, ##, ###), lists, code blocks, tables, and links.
-Widely used in documentation, README files, and technical writing.
-Human-readable format that emphasizes content over presentation.
+Uses simple syntax for headers, lists, links, code blocks, and emphasis.
+Widely adopted for documentation, README files, technical writing, and content management.
+Human-readable format following the CommonMark specification.

 Documentation Plain Text